d12frosted/elpa-mirror/gnu/embark-readme.txt

   the kill-ring, which you get for free).
 Then this will do:

   ┌────
-  │ (embark-define-keymap embark-tab-actions
+  │ (defvar-keymap embark-tab-actions
-  │   "Keymap for actions for tab-bar tabs (when mentioned by name)."
+  │   :doc "Keymap for actions for tab-bar tabs (when mentioned by name)."
+  │   :parent embark-general-map
-  │   ("s" tab-bar-select-tab-by-name)
+  │   "s" #'tab-bar-select-tab-by-name
-  │   ("r" tab-bar-rename-tab-by-name)
+  │   "r" #'tab-bar-rename-tab-by-name
-  │   ("k" tab-bar-close-tab-by-name))
+  │   "k" #'tab-bar-close-tab-by-name)
   │
   │ (add-to-list 'embark-keymap-alist '(tab . embark-tab-actions))
   └────